List of Magical Girl Lyrical Nanoha characters: Nanoha Series

-Hayate is a wheelchair-bound orphan, who in the series is under the care of the Wolkenritter (German for Cloud-knights), though they kept their battles from her.
+Hayate is an orphan who uses a wheelchair, who in the series is under the care of the Wolkenritter (German for Cloud-knights), though they kept their battles from her.
 She is aware that the completion of the Book of Darkness will grant her vast power, but does not want to obtain it at the expense of the lives of others.